Prashant-Xenonstack/hello-world/README.md

 # Data Structures
-This is my first GitHub respository

-In this repository I will upload code of diffrent data structure and there various operation
+This repository contains implementaion of different data strucures and there various operation.